Doctors Note Logo

 Does creatine cause hair loss?

-There are several factors to consider: current evidence does not show a direct link, though one small study found DHT rose during a high‑dose loading phase in young men, and no trials have measured actual hair thinning.
-Genetics, dose (loading vs 3–5 g/day), and other common causes of shedding often matter more; if concerned, monitor your hair and talk with a clinician.
-See the complete answer below for key nuances, practical dosing tips, and when to seek care that could affect your next steps.
+Does creatine cause hair loss?
+Current evidence does not show a direct link.
+One small study found DHT (a hormone linked to hair thinning) rose during a high-dose creatine loading phase in young men, but no trials have measured actual hair loss.
+Genetics, dosage (loading vs. a standard 3–5 g/day), and other common causes of shedding typically matter more.
+If you're concerned, monitor your hair and consult a clinician.

 answer background